Day Trade Futures Without Pattern Day Trader Rule Restriction

 Are Futures Ideal for Day Trading?

-Since day traders may only stay in a trade for just a few minutes or even seconds, highly-leveraged assets such as futures help make such short-term trading more financially feasible.
+Since day traders may only stay in a trade for a few minutes or even seconds, highly leveraged assets such as futures can help make such short-term trading more financially feasible.

-Opposite of stocks, futures trading actually requires less money to day trade.
+As opposed to stocks, futures trading requires less money to day trade.
 Initial margin, or the margin required to maintain a position overnight, is much higher than intraday margin requirements.
-In other words, futures markets encourage day trading whereas the stock market discourages intraday trading with the PDT rule.
+In other words, futures markets encourage day trading, whereas the stock market discourages intraday trading with the PDT Rule.

 How Much Money Is Required to Day Trade Futures?

-As previously mentioned, futures margin is a good-faith deposit required to control a futures contract.
-This is much different than in the stock market, where margin is comparable to a down payment.
+Futures margin is a good-faith deposit required to control a futures contract.
+This is much different than in the stock market, where margin can be comparable to a downpayment..

 Futures margin generally represents a smaller percentage of the notional value, typically 3-12% of the contract value.
 In comparison, margin in equities trading can be as much as 50% of face value.

 Because of the incredible leverage futures offer, futures traders can open accounts with a significantly lower financial commitment.
-At NinjaTrader Brokerage, for example, you can open an account with only $400.
+At NinjaTrader Brokerage, for example, you can open an account with just a few hundred dollars.

 Get Started with NinjaTrader

-NinjaTrader supports more than 800,000 traders worldwide with a powerful and user-friendly trading platform, deep discount commissions and world-class support.
-NinjaTrader is always free to use for advanced charting, strategy backtesting and an immersive sim trading experience.
+NinjaTrader supports more than 2 million traders worldwide with a powerful and user-friendly trading platform, deep discount commissions, and world-class support.
+NinjaTrader is always free for advanced charting, strategy backtesting, and an immersive sim trading experience.

 Download NinjaTrader’s award-winning trading platform and get started with a free trading demo with real-time market data today!